Nguenda/Responsible-Machine-Learning/README.md

 # RML_Group3
-Group Assignment for Responsible Machine Learning
+Group Assignments for Responsible Machine Learning

-The assignment statement requests training at least two explainable models while ensuring best practices such as reproducibility, validation-based early stopping, and grid search are used.
+The assignment 1 statement requests training at least two explainable models while ensuring best practices such as reproducibility, validation-based early stopping, and grid search are used.

-For our assignment, we decided to train five explainable models: EBM, GAM, GLM, XGB, and tree, using the PiML package.
+For our assignment 1, we decided to train five explainable models: EBM, GAM, GLM, XGB, and tree, using the PiML package.
 For reproducibility, we set the seed to SEED = 12345.

-This portfolio provides the following content for the project:
+This portfolio provides the following content for assignment 1:

 1. [hmda_train_preprocessed.zip](https://github.com/arijlodhi/RML_Group3/blob/main/hmda_train_preprocessed.zip): This file was used as training data to train the models.
 Users can download it.
 2. [hmda_test_preprocessed.zip](https://github.com/arijlodhi/RML_Group3/blob/main/hmda_test_preprocessed.zip): This file was used as test data to retrieve test data scores.
 Users can download it.